 JAMES RICHARD AMORESE (PAPAW)

-To send flowers in memory of James Richard Amorese, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Richard Amorese, please visit our Heartfelt Sympathies Store.

 James Richard Amorese “Papaw”, 70, of East Palatka, was called to be with Jesus and reunite with Susan on Monday, 27 January 2020 at his home as he was surrounded by loving family.

 Born on 10 January 1950 in Chelsea, Massachusetts, he lived majority of his life in the Tidewater Virginia area and had lived in Putnam County for the past 3 years coming from Knott's Island, North Carolina.
 He had worked his way up as a young man from a lineman at Virginia Power and Light Company and retired as a Supervisor serving thousands of customers in Eastern Virginia representing Dominion Power Company for more than 30 years of dedicated service.

 Under his tutelage and care, many workers, mentors and apprentices have grown to safely flourish in their trades to enjoy safe and happy lives with their families.
 Many of which have visited Pop over the past year.
 Friendships that he has forged in hardship, pain and love though the years.
 There is not one life that Pop has touched that their families have not been all the better for it.
 He cared for people deeply and gave everyone a chance.